Francisca-Heii/milestone1-project/README.md

 each link, a new tab is open with the relevant social media homepage.

 #### [home.html](index.html)
-At the top of the page is a navigation bar with menu items on the right, and a logo on the left, when the page is viewed on Desktop and medium devices.
-When viewed on mobile devices at the top of the page is a hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
+At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
+This shows when the site is viewed on desktop, laptop and medium devices.
+When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
  The logo is clikable, when that ocuurs it brings the user to the home page.